-Boatyards must be reasonably secure but the design of boundaries should avoid creating an unwelcoming feel, particularly next to streets and public areas.
-Boundaries must be visually open and where palisade fencing is used it must incorporate a planted strip of at least 700mm.
+• Working boatyards must be reasonably secure but the design of boundaries should avoid creating an unwelcoming feel, particularly next to streets, rivers and other public areas.
+Where boundaries must be visually open for functional reasons and palisade fencing is used, it must incorporate a planted strip of at least 700mm.